Univalence and completeness of Segal objects: Univalence of simplicial objects

-We purposely do not assume Reedy fibrancy for the definition of general Segal objects here.
-Therefore, in the case when $\mathbb{C}$ is the category of Kan complexes and Kan fibrations, Segal spaces are exactly the Reedy fibrant Segal objects.
+In contrast to the common definitions of Segal objects in the literature (e.g.\ \cite{brncatcomp}), we purposely do not assume Reedy fibrancy in the definition of Segal objects here.
+Therefore, for instance in the case when $\mathbb{C}$ is the category of Kan complexes and Kan fibrations, Segal spaces are exactly the Reedy fibrant Segal objects.

-\begin{remark} Whenever a simplicial object $X$ is sufficiently fibrant, the ordinary pullbacks $X_1\times_{X_0}^S\dots\times_{X_0}^SX_1$ are homotopy pullbacks.
-Hence, being a Segal object is a homotopy invariant property among sufficiently fibrant simplicial objects. \end{remark}
+\begin{remark} Whenever a simplicial object $X$ is sufficiently fibrant, the ordinary pullbacks $X_1\times_{X_0}\dots\times_{X_0} X_1$ in the codomain of the Segal maps are homotopy-pullbacks.
+Hence, being a Segal object is a homotopy-invariant property among sufficiently fibrant simplicial objects. \end{remark}

 Thus, a sufficiently fibrant simplicial object $X$ in $\mathbb{C}$ gives rise to a type family $X_1(x,y)$ of edges fibred over pairs of objects $x,y$ in $X$, and a type $X_2(f,g)$ of fillers fibred over pairs of concatenable edges $f,g$ in $X_1$.
-The definition of sufficient fibrancy is chosen in such a way that, first, all properties considered in this paper are stable under homotopy equivalence between sufficiently fibrant objects, and second, the following example is sufficiently fibrant as well. \paragraph*{The nerve of a fibration} Let $p\colon E\twoheadrightarrow B$ be a fibration in $\mathbb{C}$ and denote the internal hom object $[\pi_1^{\ast}E,\pi_2^{\ast}E]_{B\times B}$ by $\mathrm{Fun}(p)$.
+The definition of sufficient fibrancy is chosen in such a way that, first, all properties considered in this paper are stable under homotopy-equivalence between sufficiently fibrant objects, and second, the following example -- which in general is not Reedy fibrant (see Remark~\ref{remnervenotreedy}) -- is sufficiently fibrant as well. \paragraph*{The nerve of a fibration} Let $p\colon E\twoheadrightarrow B$ be a fibration in $\mathbb{C}$ and denote the internal hom-object $[\pi_1^{\ast}E,\pi_2^{\ast}E]_{B\times B}$ by $\mathrm{Fun}(p)$.
 This is the type of fiberwise functions associated to $p$.
 It comes together with a source and target fibration

 and a reflexivity map $r\colon B\rightarrow\mathrm{Fun}(p)$ representing the identity on $E$.
 In particular, the triple $(s,t,r)$ forms a reflexive graph in $\mathbb{C}$.